Hstrauss1/SmilingUnicorn/README.md

-# SmilingUnicorn - Adaptive Learning Platform
+# OpenEducation - Adaptive Learning Platform

 An AI-powered tutoring platform built with Next.js and Supabase that generates personalized learning experiences from PDF course materials.

 ## Overview

-SmilingUnicorn is an intelligent tutoring system that:
+OpenEducation is an intelligent tutoring system that:
 - Processes PDF course materials to generate diagnostic quizzes
 - Uses AI to generate personalized learning modules and discussions
 - Provides voice-enabled AI tutoring via ElevenLabs integration